Click on the banner to visit Jason A. Kilgore's Amazon author page

 And I’ve had a coach, too.
 Well, sort of: she’s a life coach, actually, not a writing coach.
 I needed help from Danielle for a very specific goal: to help me better organize my writing time each week.
 Over several sessions, we hammered out a weekly schedule and realistic expectations for my writing time and activities each day, then she followed up with me on a regular basis to measure my progress.
 As a result, I’ve doubled my efficiency.
 Despite working 50 hours a week and leading a very active life, I’m churning out at least a chapter a week, I’m blogging regularly again, and still finding time for all my marketing and promotional efforts.

 And yes, just for the record, I would love to do it again.
-If you would like to hire me as a life coach, contact me.
+If you would like to hire me as a writing mentor, contact me.

 How do you find a writing coach?